Sexual Assault Risk Reduction Strategies

 - Attend large parties with friends you trust.
 Agree to “look out” for one another.
 Leave with the group, not alone.
 Avoid leaving with people that you don’t know very well.

 - Attend a workshop on sexual assault risk reduction or take a self-defense course such as the RAD (Rape Aggression Defense) class offered in Mt.
-Vernon and at other campuses and cities across the nation.
+Vernon and at other campuses and cities across the nation to learn additional general safety and risk reduction strategies.

 If someone you know has been sexually violated